benclark158/Landmarker/Landmarker3/README.md

 For use on a Windows PC is strongly suggest using Visual Studio Code for this.

-To run the app on an Android device, that is connected to your computer, simply run `react-native run-android`
+To run the app on an Android device, that is connected to your computer, simply run `react-native run-android`, using `react-native run-ios` will run the application on a iOS device.
+For more information on this please visit the React Native website.

+## Reporting Issues

+If you are having issues with the application, then please report them to the issues page.

+## Future Development

+This app is open to future development.
+The following features are planned future developments:
+- iOS support (when access to iOS is available)
+- Improved tensorflow model
+- Improved dynamic data I/O for Tensorflow (currently hardcoded)

+### How to update the Tensorflow model?

+The tensorflow model can be updated by replacing the current `.tlite` file in the android assets folder.
+If more outputs are being added then the tensorflow package may have to updated accordingly.